Bilka2/AbandonedRuins/docs/ruin_sets.md

 ## Step 1: Ruin set setting

-The settings should be modified in setting.lua.
+The settings should be modified in settings.lua.
 Make sure to set "AbandonedRuins >= 1.0.0" (this mod) as a dependency.

 Add a ruin set name to the setting:
 ```lua